sveltejs/svelte-hmr/README.md

 ### Preservation of local state

+**From version 0.12** this behaviour has been deemed too confusing and hard to anticipate, so preservation of state is now disabled by default, and some escape hatches to preserve the state of some given variables have been added.

-Local state is preserved by Svelte HMR, that is any state that Svelte itself tracks as reactive (basically any root scope `let` vars, exported or not).
+Local state can be preserved by Svelte HMR, that is any state that Svelte itself tracks as reactive (basically any root scope `let` vars, exported or not).

 This means that in code like this: